I look at my body in the full length mirror and sigh.

 ‘I hate you,’ I said to my reflection in the mirror, ‘I hate what you are becoming.’

 My face looked stern and in that moment it reminded me of my mother.
+A memory entered my head.
 I laughed as I remembered the day my mother had walked out of the shopping centre toilets with her skirt tucked into her knickers and her arse on display.

 As I look in the mirror for a brief moment I am 12 again, wearing my favourite white dress with pink flowered plimsoles and laughing at my mother’s arse.
 Funny, the things you remember as you get older.